 - Change width of columns and rows.

 After you have entered several columns of data into a worksheet, you may realize you cannot read all the information in every cell.
 In this case you may want to resize the column.
-Microsoft Excel allows you resize column width to AutoFit the text, meaning each column will be sized according to the longest string of text in the column.
+Microsoft Excel allows you to resize column width to AutoFit the text, meaning each column will be sized according to the longest string of text in the column.
 Alternatively, for visual appeal, you may want all the columns in your table to have the same length; you can easily change multiple columns at the same time to have the same width.
-As in previous pages, the steps below explain how to resize a column, but the same steps can be used to resize a row as well.
+The steps below explain how to resize a column, and the same steps can be used to resize a row as well.

 AutoFit Column Width to Text

 First, we will discuss making a column width AutoFit to the length of text in that column.
 Note that when you AutoFit column widths, Excel will make the column length match that of the longest string of text in any cell in that column.

 - Identify the column you wish to resize.

 - Hover your mouse on the right boundary of the topmost cell of that column so that you see a cross or T shape.
 (If you are resizing a row, you will hover over the bottom boundary)

 - The column will automatically resize to fit the longest string of text in that column.